-5.5.8 Write protection
+5.5.10 Write protection

-The Flash modules have one level of Write Protections: Each sector of each bank can be Software Write Protected by programming at 0 the related bit WyPx in FNVWPIRL/H register.
+The Flash modules have one level of Write Protections: Each sector can be Software Write Protected by programming at 0 the related bit WyPx in FNVWPIRL/H register.

-5.5.9 Temporary unprotection
+5.5.11 Temporary unprotection

-Bits WyPx of FNVWPIRL/H can be temporary unprotected by executing the Set Protection operation and writing 1 into these bits.
+Bits WyPx of FNVWPIRL/H can be temporarily unprotected by executing the Set Protection operation and writing 1 into these bits.

-Bit ACCP can be temporary unprotected by executing the Set Protection operation and writing are executed from IFlash.
+Bit ACCP can be temporarily unprotected by executing the Set Protection operation and writing are executed from IFlash.

-To restore the write access protection bits it is necessary to reset the microcontroller or to execute a Set Protection operation and write 0 into desidered bits.
+To restore the write access protection bits it is necessary to reset the microcontroller or to execute a Set Protection operation and write 0 into the desired bits.